Dalton, Georgia: Civil War

 During the Civil War, the city of Dalton saw its first action during the Great Locomotive Chase, on April 12, 1862.
 More than a year later, on September 18–20, 1863, massive Union and Confederate forces battled a few miles west of Dalton at the Battle of Chickamauga, and later during the Chattanooga campaign.
-The war came to Whitfield County in the spring of 1864.
-The First Battle of Dalton included the battle of Rocky Face Ridge and Dug Gap began on May 7, 1864, and ended when General Johnston completed his withdrawal from Dalton on May 12.
-The Second Battle of Dalton occurred August 14–15, 1864.
+The war came to Whitfield County at the First Battle of Dalton, a series of skirmishes between February 22 and February 27, 1864, during which Union Major General George H. Thomas probed Confederate General Joseph E. Johnston's Army of Tennessee to determine if the loss of two full divisions to reinforce Confederate forces elsewhere had made the Army of Tennessee vulnerable to Union attack.
+Johnston's forces held and Thomas withdrew to Chattanooga.
+At the beginning of the Atlanta campaign, the Battle of Rocky Face Ridge and Dug Gap began on May 7, 1864, and ended when Johnston completed the withdrawal of his forces from Dalton on May 12.
+The Second Battle of Dalton occurred during the Atlanta campaign on August 14–15, 1864.

-In John Bell Hood's Tennessee campaign, Joseph Wheeler's cavalry attacked a Union blockhouse in Tilton before passing through Dalton and heading west.
+In John Bell Hood's Tennessee campaign, soldiers of Major General Samuel G. French's Division of Lieutenant General Alexander Stewart's Corps of the Confederate Army of Tennessee attacked a Union blockhouse in Tilton before passing through Dalton and heading west.

 The U.S. government recently declared Dalton and Whitfield County to have more intact Civil War artifacts than any other place in the country.
 Also of interest is the site of the historic Western & Atlantic Railroad Station; one of the few still standing and restored to its original architectural state, this site used to be the location of the Dalton Depot Restaurant (closed since 2015).
 The steel center marker for the original surveying of the city of Dalton is still inside the depot.

 Modern history

 The A. D. Strickland Store was once a rural county store, built c.
 1878, and is now part of the National Register of Historic Places.

+The Bohannon Gang was arrested in Dalton on the 27th of August, 1897.
+The gang of "car thieves" were believed to have been robbing area cargo trains for about a decade before their capture, and were accused of over $100,000 in cargo theft, now over $3.7 million today.
+Led by Hiram Walter Bohannon, the gang's trial was quickly followed by the "merchant's trials" in which many Dalton area businessmen were accused and convicted of receiving stolen goods.
+The trial was widely publicized and even appeared in the October 24th, 1897 New York Times.
+The ring leaders were sentenced to the Cole City Convict Camp, in Cole City, Georgia.
+The last to be released was Hiram Walter Bohannon, in 1903, after receiving a pardon from Joseph M. Terrell.